boricic/aws-amplify-workshop-react/README.md

-import React, { useEffect, useReducer } from 'react' import { API, graphqlOperation } from 'aws-amplify' import { withAuthenticator } from 'aws-amplify-react' import { listCoins } from './graphql/queries'
+import React, { useEffect, useReducer } from 'react' import { API, graphqlOperation } from 'aws-amplify' import { withAuthenticator } from 'aws-amplify-react' import { listPets } from './graphql/queries'
-import { createCoin as CreateCoin } from './graphql/mutations'
+import { createPet as CreatePet } from './graphql/mutations'

 // import uuid to create a unique client ID import uuid from 'uuid/v4'